 Here is what they both have:

-- our unique week-at-a-view layout with space for mom and up to 4 kids
+- our unique week-at-a-view layout with planning space at the top and 4 separate spaces below

 - monthly views

 - Dimensions of large size are 7″ x 9″; dimensions of small size are 5″ x 7″.

 - myAgenda does not mention the word “kids” anywhere in the book.